chuyizhang23/Comparative-law/Lecute 6.md

 > These reforms demonstrate Pakistan's commitment to addressing historical inequalities and ensuring that its legal practices are more inclusive and just.

 ### The notion of contract in the Islam law system

+#### Matrimonial contracts

+In contract law, there is a specific topic concerning matrimonial contracts.
+These are agreements signed between individuals before a wedding.
+A matrimonial contract is a written financial agreement signed in the presence of two witnesses.
+It generally concerns the payment of what is called "mahr," which means the price of the bride.
+This price is the amount that the husband or his family must pay to the bride's ~~father~~ when a woman is married.
+The payment can be made in money, property, or various other forms of assets.

+> ==**Mahr**==, also known as **dower** or **bride price**, is a mandatory gift given by the groom to the bride at the time of marriage in Islamic law.
+It is a fundamental aspect of an Islamic marriage contract and represents the groom's commitment and responsibility towards the bride.
+The concept of mahr is derived from the Quran and Hadith, and it is a legal and financial right of the bride.
+>
+> Key Aspects of Mahr:
+>
+> 1. **Definition and Purpose:**
+>    - **Mahr** is a sum of money or possessions paid by the groom to the bride upon marriage.
+It can be immediate (given at the time of marriage) or deferred (promised to be given at a later date).
+>    - The purpose of mahr is to provide financial security to the bride and to serve as a token of respect and commitment from the groom.
+>
+> 2. **Quranic Basis:**
+>    - The concept of mahr is mentioned in the Quran in several verses, such as in Surah An-Nisa (4:4): "And give the women [upon marriage] their [bridal] gifts graciously.
+But if they give up willingly to you anything of it, then take it in satisfaction and ease."
+>
+> 3. **Types of Mahr:**
+>    - **Prompt Mahr (Mahr Mu'ajjal):** This is given to the bride at the time of the marriage ceremony.
+>    - **Deferred Mahr (Mahr Muwajjal):** This is a promised amount to be paid at a later date, often upon divorce or the death of the husband.
+>
+> 4. **Determination of Amount:**
+>    - The amount and form of mahr are typically agreed upon by the bride and groom (or their families) during the marriage contract negotiations.
+It can range from a nominal amount to substantial wealth, depending on the agreement and cultural practices.
+>
+> 5. **Legal and Cultural Variations:**
+>    - While the basic concept of mahr is consistent across Islamic cultures, its application and significance can vary widely.
+In some cultures, it may be a mere symbolic gesture, while in others, it could be a substantial financial arrangement.
+>
+> 6. **Rights and Obligations:**
+>    - Mahr is the exclusive right of the bride, and she has full autonomy over how it is used.
+The groom is legally obligated to fulfill the mahr agreement as part of the marriage contract.
+>
+> Contemporary Context:
+> In modern times, the concept of mahr continues to be a crucial element of Islamic marriages, although its practical application can vary based on regional, cultural, and socio-economic factors.
+It remains a significant symbol of the groom’s commitment and the bride’s financial security.

+When the family of the husband cannot pay the price, it indicates that they are very poor.
+There is social pressure for families to marry within the same social level, and part of this pressure includes the expectation to pay the bridal price.
+Sometimes, families are forced to sell properties to afford this payment, as it is seen as a matter of social honor and tradition.

+*In this respect, Islamic countries are similar to China?
+Or is the professor confusing Islamic countries with China?*

+In reality, this principle, which is one of the main tenets of the Islamic law system, is applied variably across different states.
+For example, in Pakistan, Afghanistan, and Iran, this rule is strictly enforced and practiced.
+Before a wedding, there is typically a lengthy negotiation between the groom's family and the bride's family to determine the bride price and the bride's financial status.
+At this stage, provisions for the bride's future, including her potential status as a widow, are considered.
+The contract often includes guarantees that, should she become a widow, she will have financial protection, a home, and sufficient funds for her livelihood.
+As discussed earlier, the situation differs for women with sons versus those without children.
+A widow with no children is entirely dependent on her husband's family’s willingness to support her.
+Consequently, some widows are well cared for by respectful families, while others without children may be treated poorly, living as servants under the control of their in-laws.
+To avoid such uncertainties, some families include detailed provisions in the matrimonial contract to ensure the widow's well-being and prevent unpleasant surprises.

+In some countries, like Afghanistan or Pakistan, these rules are strictly applied.
+In other countries, such as Morocco or Tunisia, these rules exist but primarily as social practices.
+In Morocco or Tunisia, matrimonial contracts and the bride price involve negotiation, but the focus is more on tradition than legal obligation.
+In these contexts, the bride price is symbolic rather than mandatory.
+For example, in urban areas of Morocco, the bride price is often not practiced at all, reflecting the modern lifestyle of the population.
+When it is practiced, it is more of a social gesture than a legal requirement, with gifts being symbolic rather than substantial.

+In contrast, in rural areas, especially among farmers, the bride price remains significant.
+It is more commonly practiced because it provides essential resources for the new couple to start their life together.
+In these areas, the bride price might include property such as fields or houses.
+The husband's family might provide a house and a field, while the bride's family might contribute another field and essential household items.
+This practice remains important in rural areas as it helps the couple establish a livelihood.
+However, in urban areas, where people live in a more globalized environment, the practice is largely symbolic and not strictly followed.

+#### Contract about property